 One of the early Messianic congregations was Beth Messiah, located outside of Washington DC.
 Dan Juster moved there in 1978 to become the pastor.
 Asher Intrater, a new Jewish believer who grew up in the area, also joined the congregation and became Dan’s disciple.
 Soon Eitan Shishkoff and Jerry Miller joined them; then Paul Wilbur.
 Over the years, Michael Brown, Ron Cantor, David Rudolph, and others joined with them.
 There are many, many other dear brothers and sisters who contributed to the growth of Beth Messiah, and the many congregations that were birthed from it.

-We believed that God was calling us to work together in a fledgling, Messianic "apostolic" ministry team.
+We believed that God was calling us to work together in a fledgling, Messianic "apostolic" ministry team to plant and oversee Messianic congregations.
 This team eventually took on the name "Tikkun" meaning "restoration" in Hebrew, based on Peter’s “prophecy” in Acts 3:21.
-Despite our many mistakes and immaturities, God has blessed and multiplied the work over and over.
+Despite our many mistakes and immaturities, God continued to bless and the network continued to grow.